BlissRoms/Documentation-old/docs/common/using-dippy-bird.md

  - Has the topic `test`

 And will apply +2 code-review and +1 verify, indicating that you have tested the commits on an actual device.
 This means that the commits are now ready for merging.

+### Submitting commits (admins only)

+To submit commits that are already reviewed, run:

+    php dippy-bird.php --username=jackeagle --server=review.blissroms.com --port=29418 -q="status:open topic:test" -a=submit

+This will submit all commits that match the following criteria:

+ - Is open for review (not closed, merged, or abandoned)
+ - Has the topic `test`

+And will push them to our main GitHub.
+If the commits are not reviewed yet, or if they do not have the verified tag, this command will fail for the patchsets that are not reviewed yet.
+Other commits will still be merged.